AztecProtocol/aztec-v1/packages/AZTEC/demo/README.md

 You can deploy your own AZTEC contracts (attached to different ERC20 token contracts if you want) by running ```truffle migrate```, specifying the appropriate network.
 See [the truffle docs](https://truffleframework.com/docs/truffle/getting-started/running-migrations) for more details.

 If you're running this script on a local test-net, run ```truffle migrate``` to deploy the AZTEC contracts locally.

+## API Docs

+API documentation can be found on our [github pages site](https://aztecprotocol.github.io/AZTEC/)

 ## Usage